callysto/nbplus/README.md

 Use the following command, replacing `<submodule>` with the name of a subdirectory in this repository:

 `pip install --upgrade --force-reinstall --user git+git://github.com/callysto/nbplus.git#egg=<submodule>\&subdirectory=<submodule>`

+You must restart the kernel after the install.

 Once installed, import a submodule by referring to itself.